TheWidlarzGroup/react-native-video/README.md

 }
 ```

+If you encounter an error `Could not find com.android.support:support-annotations:27.0.0.` reinstall your Android Support Repository.

 ## TODOS

 - [ ] Add support for playing multiple videos in a sequence (will interfere with current `repeat` implementation)